marijnh/Eloquent-JavaScript/01_values.md

 the sign of the number.
 A bigger issue is that nonwhole numbers must also be represented.
 To do this, some of the bits are used to store the position of the decimal point.
-The actual maximum whole number that can be stored is more in the range of 9 quadrillion (15 zeros), which is still pleasantly huge.
+The actual maximum whole number that can be stored is more in the range of 9 quadrillion (15 zeros)—which is still pleasantly huge.

 {{index [number, notation]}}